segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 ### URL Query Strings

-By default Segment only sends the domain and path to Google Analytics.
-For example, if someone views the page at on `http://domain.com/page/?xyz=123&r=5`, Segment sends `http://domain.com/page/` URL to Google Analytics.
+By default Segment sends the domain and path to Google Analytics.
+For example, if someone views the page at `http://domain.com/page/?xyz=123&r=5`, Segment sends `http://domain.com/page/` URL to Google Analytics.

 In some cases, like using Google Analytics to track search queries, you might want to pass the whole URL including a query string to Google Analytics.
 To enable this, go to the Gtag destination settings, and check the **Include the Query String** option in the Advanced Options.

 ## UTM parameters

-Segment highly recommends Analytics.js, the device-mode Javascript library, for collecting UTM parameter data since it all happens automatically.
+Segment recommends Analytics.js, the device-mode Javascript library, for collecting UTM parameter data because Analytics.js collects this data automatically.

-Your UTM params must be passed in the `context` object in `context.campaign`.
-For Google Analytics `campaign.name`, `campaign.source` and `campaign.medium` all need to be sent together for things to show up in reports.
-The other two params (`campaign.term` and `campaign.content`) are both optional, but will be forwarded to GA if you send them to Segment.
+Pass UTM parameters in the `context` object in `context.campaign`.
+For Google Analytics, send  `campaign.name`, `campaign.source` and `campaign.medium` all together to ensure the appear in reports.
+The other two parameters (`campaign.term` and `campaign.content`) are both optional, but is forwarded to Google Analytics if you send them to Segment.

 ## Identify

-It is against Google's terms of service to pass Personally Identifiable Information (PII) to your Google Analytics reporting interface.
-For that reason Segment will never pass anything from an [Identify](/docs/connections/spec/identify) call to Google unless you specifically tell us to.
+Google's terms of service forbid passing Personally Identifiable Information (PII) to your Google Analytics reporting interface.
+For that reason Segment does not pass data from an [Identify](/docs/connections/spec/identify) call to Google unless you specifically request it.
 You can read about Google's best practices for avoiding this [here](https://support.google.com/analytics/answer/6366371?hl=en).

 ### User ID
 Google Analytics Universal tracking method allows you to set a user ID for your identified visitors.
 [Read more here](https://support.google.com/analytics/answer/3123663).